Mass-14/Mass-14.github.io/_posts/2024-12-18-inspector-gADAget.md

 <iframe src="/assets/plots/gender_equality/gender_equality_movies_and_news_frequency_year.html" width="100%" height="600" frameborder="0"></iframe>

-The first graph shows that movies and news events discussing gender equality themes are connected, but with a time delay.
+Folks, now it's time to analyze the topic of gender equalityThe first graph shows that movies and news events discussing gender equality themes are connected, but with a time delay.
 Specifically, there’s a lag of 26 years, meaning societal discussions in the news influence movies after about two decades.
 This suggests that filmmakers take time to process societal shifts and incorporate them into storytelling.

 <iframe src="/assets/plots/gender_equality/gender_equality_movies_news_interactive_lag.html" width="100%" height="600" frameborder="0"></iframe>